15307130116/Birthday_Monster/README.md

 * A cool game made by unity
 * With four collection factors in it
-* The style is similar to super mario (car edition)
+* The style is similar to super mario (cat edition)
 * Wait for what?
 Click the Baidu Cloud link quickly!

 ### First scene